 A rigging team develops a digital skeleton before animation and replicates a character’s movement.
 They add bones and calculate and implement skin weights and muscles to achieve this.

-The animators add a texture to the rig and use custom controls to bring life to a character, prop, or vehicle.
+The animators add texture to the rig and use custom controls to bring life to a character, prop, or vehicle.
 Finally, the movement of these characters is sequenced using software to produce the final animation.
 In addition, they use motion capture data to achieve the completed look.

 10. FX and simulation